bwassim/Project-2-Operationalizing-Machine-Learning/README.md

 <img src="./images/testendpointpy.png">

 ## Benchmark
-It's interesting to create a baseline for to have an idea on the request's response time.
+It's interesting to create a baseline to have an idea on the request's response time.
 Basically we are interested to know how many requests per second the endpoint is capable of serving or similarly the average response time.
 The `benchmark.sh` script inlcudes mainly the apache benchmark command `ab` that runs against the selected endpoint using `data.json` file created by the `endpoint.py` we used previously.

 ```